Rop89/rop89/README.md

 Hi everyone👋

-I am a problem-solving passionate with a holistic approach. </br>

-I am a Technical Project Manager with a passion for solving challenges and coding.
-Aside from my current job as TPM I have been focusing on learning different tech stacks.

-I am very self-driven and another passion of mine is personal growth and development.
+I'm a Technical Project Manager who loves diving into technical projects and finding creative solutions.

+I'm also a firm believer in lifelong learning and personal growth.

 <h2>My programming knowledge 🎓</h2>